JaydeYue/C_Programming_Language/README.md

 * Finished and tested all chapter2 exercises (though more to be done with floating range calculation for 2-1 later)
 * Working on Chapter3!
 * I didn't test thoroughly, please report any bugs you may have found!
-* Planning on finishing all exercises in this book by Nov 1st
+* Planning on finishing all exercises in this book by 2020